arj03/ssb-new-format/README.md

 something like
 [yamf-hash](https://github.com/AljoschaMeyer/yamf-hash).

+While we are at it, we should support multiple signing key types.

 SSB related Considerations:
  - Backwards compatibility: I think we should use this format for new messages only.
 Old stay the same.
 There is the issue of linking the